 - Take 1-2 minutes each evening and use a journal to write down maybe 3 or 5 things you are grateful for about your day, about yourself or about your life.

-Try one of these tiny time commitments every day for a week and see how it impacts your life.
+Try one of these tiny time commitments every day for a week and see how it impacts your thoughts, feelings and life.

 5. Express your gratitude.

 Don’t just keep the gratitude on the inside.
 Express it.